 It takes an incredible amount of paper to create a full set of architectural drawings.
-These documents are long, complex, and extremely detailed.
-Further, these drawings must be distributed to each relevant team member.
-However, as project managers and general contractors redline change orders and post RFIs to the drawings, it requires printing new copies of the drawings and redistributing the latest versions of these drafts once again to all team members.
-If the copies aren't delivered in time or if someone involved is left out, it can lead to serious delays in construction, and significant cost overruns.
+These documents, which are long, complex, and extremely detailed need to be distributed to numerous team members.
+However, as project managers and general contractors redline change orders and post RFIs to the drawings, it requires printing new copies and redistributing the latest versions.
+If the copies aren’t delivered in time or if someone involved is left out, it can lead to serious delays in construction, and significant cost overruns.

 The AEC industry relies on drawings for everything, from the external site plan and interior layout to the punch list and RFIs.
 According to Home Improvement Pages, a custom-designed residential home costs between $5,000 and $10,000 for an architect to draft the drawings.
 This price gets exponentially higher as the homes become larger and the designs more complicated.